Trotty Veck, the Chimes and Charles Dickens’ Christmas Books December 16th

 What to make of this?
 Bede is considered to be a reliable historian and got his information, in this case, from the Vatican.
 But the tradition has been written off as a legend.
 Indeed, there are questions to be answered, but there is, arguably, more to it than a legend but, unfortunately, not enough to make it an established fact.

-Not the least of the questions to ask is: ‘What does it mean to be called the King of Britain in the middle of the Roman occupation?’
+Not the least of the questions to ask about the veracity of this legend is: ‘What does it mean to be called the King of Britain in the middle of the Roman occupation?’

-As to the early origin of St Peters, archaeologists have written off the tradition as St Peter’s is built over the Roman Forum and so how can it have been the site of a Christian Church?
+As to the early origin of St Peters, archaeologists dismissed the tradition as St Peter’s is built over the Roman Forum and so how can it have been the site of a Christian Church?

 St. Peter’s seen from Cornhill in a rarely seen view as there is normally a building in the way.
 (Author’s copyright)

 But the balance of possibilities, arguably, changed in the 1980s, when archaeologists led by Gustav Milne showed that the Basilica of the Forum was pulled down in about 300AD.
 So from being practically an impossibility, there is now a possibility that this became the site of a Roman Church.
 We know London sent at least one Bishop to Constantine the Great’s Council of Arles in 314AD, so a Christian community in London must have predated this time.
-And a site, here, at the prestigious centre of the Capital at Londinium, is plausible.
+There must have been Churches.
+And a site, here, at the prestigious centre of the Capital of Londinium, makes a lot of sense.
+There are, in fact, three Churches on the site of the Roman Forum: St Peters, St Michael and St Edmund the Martyr.

 In AD306, Constantine was acclaimed Emperor on the death of his Father, Constantius Chlorus whose wife was Helena, a Christian.
 He and his mother were in York when his father died.
-He was recognised as Caesar, (but not Augustus) by Emperor Galerius a ruled the province for a while before moving to Trier, then Rome, where he accepted the Christian God’s help in becoming the ruler of Rome.
+He was recognised as Caesar, (but not Augustus) by Emperor Galerius and ruled the province for a while before moving to Trier, then Rome, where he accepted the Christian God’s help in becoming the ruler of Rome (after the Battle of Milvian Bridge).
 This might give a context for the demolition of the Basilica and its replacement by a Church.
-There is no archaeological evidence for it other than the demolition of the Basilica and the legends.
+There is, however, no archaeological evidence for St Peters being Roman in origin other than the demolition of the Basilica and the legends, and nor is there any evidence of the Basilica being turned into a Church as early as the 2nd Century.

 Where does that leave King Lucius?
 There are well attested Christian traditions that Britain was an early convert to Christianity.
 (The following quotes are from my book ‘In Their Own Words – A Literary Companion To The Origins Of London‘ D A Horizons, 2009 by Kevin Flude and available here.)